 Schools on Safari Field Trip Packages

-Registration for the 2020 Field Trip Season will begin in mid-January
+Registration for the 2020 Field Trip Season will begin on WEDNESDAY, JANUARY 22, 2020

 Take your class on a field trip they are sure to love!
 Schools on Safari field trip packages are available late April through the month of May.